Notes on the Geography of Peninsular India: Cuttack

 Corridor.
 The nizarat is the administrative office of the court.

-A still more minor judicial office, this one is for traffic offenses.
+A still more minor judicial office, used for traffic offenses.

 It's in this building.

 The sign says "Old Medical Ward," but the building has a much longer history than that.
 It sits on the site of the Lalbagh Palace and was occupied for decades by British officers, including (after 1930) the Governor of Orissa.